 American Express True Cashback Card offers unlimited earning potential with no minimum spend requirement, making it an excellent way for high-spenders to maximise cashback with minimal effort.
 By offering 1.5% cashback on all spend, local and overseas, cardholders have no need to track spend by categories or merchants and can consolidate their spend onto one card.
-Even better, new cardholders earn 3% cashback on their 1st S$5,000 spend–equal to S$150–in the 6 months following approval, plus S$60 in CapitaVouchers with their first spend.
+Even better, new cardholders earn 3% cashback on their 1st S$5,000 spend–equal to S$150–in the 6 months following approval, plus S$80 in CapitaVouchers with min spend of S$500.

 Approximation of Value-to-Consumer by Spend